 The first and foremost step is setting up a purchasing policy.
-If you don’t have a purchasing policy, we highly recommend first reading “Setting up a purchasing policy for your company”
+If you don’t have a purchasing policyas a part of your priority circle, we highly recommend reading “Setting up a purchasing policy for your company.”

 Here are the key steps you need to take to set up a purchasing policy.

-First, analyze your spend data for the last 12 months to understand purchasing patterns.
-What you buy, what is the typical order/invoice amount.
+First, analyze your spending data for the last 12 months to understand purchasing patterns.
+What do you buy?
+What is the typical order/invoice amount?

 You most likely won’t have purchase order data, which is fine.

-Just export all the Bills from QuickBooks into a spreadsheet and you can do your analysis there.
+Export all the Bills from QuickBooks Payments into a spreadsheet; you can do your analysis there.

 There are a couple of reasons why this analysis is required

-a) You need to understand your key categories of spend so that you can address in that in your purchasing policy.
-For example, you realize that employees are charging a prime membership fee for Amazon.com when you already have a corporate credit card.
+a) You must understand your key spending categories to address that in your purchasing policy, whether by credit or an eligible debit card.
+For example, you realize employees are charging a prime membership fee for Amazon Business when you already have a corporate credit card.

-In that case, your policy should clearly define whether you allow that or not.
+In that case, your policy should clearly define whether you allow that.

-Let’s say there is another case where you saw a lot of purchases for snacks, bars for the office kitchen.
+Let’s say there is another case where you saw a lot of purchases for snacks and bars for the office kitchen.
 If that is your policy, then that is great.
 If not, then that should be stopped.